schemaanalyst/directedRandom-R-pkg/README.md

 git clone https://github.com/schemaanalyst/directedRandom-R-pkg.git
 ```

-Furthermore, in an R environment, you can run each of the following commands to build, install, load, and test our R packages using `devtools`:
+Furthermore, in your R environment, you can run each of the following commands.
+This will help you to build, install, load, and test our R packages using `devtools`:

 ```shell
 devtools::document()